Cassino WWII Tours

 The Indians in Cassino area

-In the night of 17 Feb 1944, Indian 4th Division and the New Zealand Division attacked Monte Cassino in strength; a parallel attack by 28th (Maori) Battalion of the New Zealand Division successfully established a small bridgehead across the Rapido River, but this bridgehead would be lost again on the following day.
+On the night of February 17, 1944, the Indian 4th Division and the New Zealand Division attacked Monte Cassino in strength.
+A parallel attack by the 28th (Maori) Battalion of the New Zealand Division successfully established a small bridgehead across the Rapido River, but this bridgehead was lost again on the following day.

 Cassino WW2 Tours: the third Battle of Cassino

-The third Battle of Monte Cassino started with the attempt to take Monte Cassino on 15 March 1944 with an heavy bombardment.
-When the New Zealand tropps attacked, they met a stronger German defense that what they had expected.
-Even if the initial attack did capture several positions including Castle Hill, Point 165 and Point 236, heavy rain stopped the Allies.
-By the end of the day on 17 March, the indian Gurkha troops where within 250 metrs from the monastery while New Zealand Troops were threatening to capture the town of Cassino.
-After some days the troops were tired and so on 23 march Alexander and Freyberg decided to pause the offensive.
+The third Battle of Monte Cassino started with the attempt to take Monte Cassino on March 15, 1944, following a heavy bombardment.
+When the New Zealand troops attacked, they encountered a stronger German defense than they had expected.
+Even though the initial attack did capture several positions, including Castle Hill, Point 165, and Point 236, heavy rain halted the Allies’ progress.
+By the end of the day on March 17, the Indian Gurkha troops were within 250 meters of the monastery, while the New Zealand troops were threatening to capture the town of Cassino.
+After several days, the troops were exhausted, and on March 23, Alexander and Freyberg decided to pause the offensive.

 Cassino WWII Tours: the fourth Battle of Cassino